LoginRadius/apidocs/database/apidocs/docs/v2/getting-started/implementation-workflows.md

 1. Full Customizability - Create your own forms and submit data directly to the API, with no restrictions on how you choose to display the form or process the data before submitting them to the LoginRadius API.
 2. Control your flows - You can add any logical flows that you would like, as well as customize when and how the data is collected and submitted to the API.

+## Identity Orchestration (IO) Overview

+Identity Orchestration (IO) in LoginRadius allows businesses to design and implement customized identity workflows tailored to their unique needs.
+With IO, companies can create, test, and deploy identity workflows using pre-made templates or by building from scratch in the Workflow Builder.
+This feature also enables businesses to manage brand configurations efficiently.

+#### Key Benefits of IO

+1. **Customizable Workflows:** IO provides flexibility in creating workflows by offering templates or allowing businesses to design their own, ensuring a tailored customer experience.
+2. **Ease of Management:** The platform simplifies workflow management with features like search, edit, and delete, along with options to download workflows in JSON format.
+3. **Brand Integration:** IO enables seamless brand management, automatically fetching brand-specific details like logos and color themes, which can be further customized to meet specific branding requirements.

+#### Basic Properties of IO

+- Workflows can be created, tested, and edited using an intuitive editor.
+- The editor supports node-based workflow construction with easy navigation and zoom options.
+- Workflow URLs can be previewed, and detailed node properties are editable directly within the interface.